 The RBA risk weights for resecuritization exposures would apply equally under the IAA.
-To maintain consistency between the RBA and the SFA, the SFA floor risk weight is set at 20 percent for resecuritization exposures.
-As a result, senior resecuritization exposures cannot achieve a risk weight under the SFA that is lower than the lowest RBA risk weight for resecuritization exposures (20 percent).
+To maintain consistency between the RBA and the SFA, the SFA floor risk weight is set at 20% for resecuritization exposures.
+As a result, senior resecuritization exposures cannot achieve a risk weight under the SFA that is lower than the lowest RBA risk weight for resecuritization exposures (20%).

-The EC Proposal adopts the same risk-weightings tables and rules.
-It also provides that, in applying the Supervisory Formula to a resecuritization position, the effective number of exposures (which determines whether or not a pool is "granular") is "the number of securitisation exposures in the pool and not the number of underlying exposures in the original pools from which the underlying securitisation exposures stem."14 exposures where at least one of the underlying exposures is itself a securitization exposure).
+The EU Draft Directive, like the EC Proposal, adopts the same risk-weighting tables and rules.
+It also provides that, in applying the Supervisory Formula to a resecuritization position, the effective number of exposures (which determines whether a pool is "granular") is "the number of securitisation exposures in the pool and not the number of underlying exposures in the original pools from which the underlying securitisation exposures stem."
+15

+Innocent bystanders.
+The risk weights for resecuritization exposures shown above are the same as the Basel Committee proposed in January, but the final definition (as quoted above) varies somewhat from the original proposal (which defined resecuritization exposures simply as securitization exposures where at least one of the underlying exposures is itself a securitization exposure).
 The revised, final definition emphasizes that there must be at least two layers of credit tranching for an exposure to be a resecuritization exposure.
-It also clarifies that an exposure to a single underlying exposure will not be a resecuritization exposure unless the underlying exposure is already a resecuritization exposure.
+It also clarifies that an exposure to a single underlying exposure will not resecuritization exposure unless the exposure underlying already resecuritization exposure.

-Innocent Bystanders.
-The risk weights for resecuritization exposures shown above are the same as the Basel Committee proposed in January, but the final definition (as quoted above) varies somewhat from the original proposal (which defined resecuritization exposures simply as securitization

-The definition originally proposed raises issues as to whether some "innocent bystander" exposures, with a superficial resemblance to CDOs of ABS, might be treated as resecuritization exposures even if they did not present similar risks.
+The definition originally proposed raised issues as to whether some "innocent bystander" exposures, with a superficial resemblance to CDOs of ABS, might be treated as resecuritization exposures even if they do not present similar risks.
 The revised definition helps with some of the innocent bystanders, as does some explanatory text that accompanies the definition in the Banking Book Paper.
+The

-Unfortunately, the EC Proposal does not use the Basel Committee's final definition of resecuritization exposure, nor does it include the helpful explanatory text.
-As discussed below, this raises questions on the treatment of the "innocent bystanders" and whether the rules on resecuritization will be different in EU member states than in the United States and other countries.
+EC Proposal did not use the Basel Committee's final definition of resecuritization exposure, nor did it include the helpful explanatory text.
+This raised questions on the treatment of the "innocent bystanders" and whether the rules on resecuritization would be different in EU member states than in the United States and other countries.
+The EU Draft Directive amended the EC Proposal to take away these differences by incorporating the Banking Book Paper wording, but the text remains to be considered by the European Parliament and, once enacted, incorporated in member states' rules.
+Also, unlike the revised definition, the helpful explanatory text appears introductory material and not in the amended CRD text, so member states would not be required to include it in their versions of these rules.

-ABCP Exposures.
+ABCP exposures.
 The Banking Book Paper provides detailed (though not exhaustive) guidance as to what exposures to an ABCP program are and are not to be treated as resecuritization exposures.
 The guidance is more favorable to the market than the January proposal, though market participants did not convince the regulators on every point.
-The guidance is framed in the context of a "traditional multi-seller ABCP conduit that acquires senior securitisation exposures in separate pools of whole loans where none of these loans is a securitisation or resecuritisation exposure, and where the first-loss protection for each conduit investment is provided by the seller."
-15
+The guidance is framed in the context of a "traditional multi-seller ABCP conduit that acquires senior securitisation exposures in separate pools of whole loans where none of theseloansisasecuritisationorresecuritisation exposure, and where the first-loss protection for each conduit investment is provided by the seller."16